seanelvidge/seanelvidge.github.io/_posts/2022-01-25-As_many_days_together_as_not.md

     </style>
 </head>
 <body>
-    <h1>Milestone Date Calculator</h1>
-    <p>Enter your date of birth and the date you started dating your significant other to find out the date when you'll have been with them longer than not.</p>
+    <p>Enter your date of birth and the date you started dating your significant other to find out the date when you'll have been with them longer than not with them.</p>
     <form id="calculatorForm">
         <label for="dob">Date of Birth:</label>
         <input type="date" id="dob" required>